SEP 11, 2020 | GLOBAL

-- Amazon Web Services is powering a virtual learning platform as part of a new initiative to recruit, train, and deploy 1 million volunteer health workers.
+- AWS is powering a virtual learning platform as part of a new initiative to recruit, train, and deploy 1 million volunteer health workers.

-- Amazon Web Services launched CROD-19 Search, a new search website powered by machine learning that can help COVID-19 researchers quickly and easily search research papers and documents.
+- AWS launched CROD-19 Search, a new search website powered by machine learning that can help COVID-19 researchers quickly and easily search research papers and documents.